Sixth Line Widening

 The current two-lane, rural cross-section needs upgrading to meet future travel demands and help motorists, cyclists and pedestrians get to work, school, retail and home every day.

-Over the summer, underground work will continue with the installation of a section of the Sixth Line storm trunk sewer from Threshing Mill to approximately 230 metres north.
-This work will require a full road closure for approximately eight weeks and residents will be advised in advance of the road closure through roadside signage.
+In spring 2024, underground work was completed, including the installation of a section of the Sixth Line storm trunk sewer from Threshing Mill to approximately 230 metres north.

 Subdivision servicing within Sixth Line

-As Sixth Line is transformed from what was essentially a rural road north of Dundas to an urban corridor, local sanitary sewers and watermains are needed on Sixth Line to provide services to those units that face Sixth Line.
+As Sixth Line is transformed from what was essentially a rural road to an urban corridor, services were needed.
+Installation of these services for developments along Sixth Line are complete and await the urbanization of Sixth Line.

 Canada Community-Building Fund